-Occasionally, large amounts of spam (unwanted mass mails) are spread which are claiming an e-mail address in the domain rp-photonics.com as the sender (e-mail spoofing), sometimes even the address of the managing director.
+Occasionally, large amounts of spam (unwanted mass mails) and phishing attempts are spread which are falsely claiming an e-mail address in the domain rp-photonics.com as the sender (e-mail spoofing), sometimes even the address of the managing director.
 (Some “returned” mails then arrive at RP Photonics, so that we see them.)
 Some of those mails have attachments containing malware, and others try to make you click on a dubious link.
 Obviously, behind such activities there are criminals who try to gain trust from possible victims by pretending that their mails are from RP Photonics, a reputable source.
 Some of them are also abusing our company logo and further data, e.g. our telephone number.

 We can give some indications for checking whether such mails are from us:

-- Of course, RP Photonics is not sending out mails concerning items which are totally unrelated to its business.
+- Of course, RP Photonics is never sending out mails concerning items which are totally unrelated to its business.
 However, some abuse also happens in the context of photonics.

-- Messages from Dr. Paschotta, the founder and managing director of RP Photonics, (but not our newsletter mailings) are always digitally signed; the signature can be validated in your e-mail program and then confirms that a mail is really from Dr. Paschotta.
+- Messages from Dr. Paschotta, the founder and managing director of RP Photonics, (but not our newsletter mailings) are always digitally signed; the signature can be validated by your e-mail program and then confirms that a mail is really from Dr. Paschotta.

-- RP Photonics may ask you to click on a link in our domain (rp-photonics.com), e.g. to view one of our web pages such as an encyclopedia or blog article, but not on dubious other domains.
+- RP Photonics may occasionally ask you to click on a link in our domain (rp-photonics.com), e.g. to view one of our web pages such as an encyclopedia or blog article, but not on dubious other domains.

 - In case of doubt, just forward such an alleged RP Photonics message to us, and we will tell you whether it was from us.

-We detected the latest bigger round of such abuse in June 2017.
-The subject contained “Direct Export Enquiries”, and sent attachments contained malware.
-Targeted companies appear to be mainly in the areas of optics and electronics.
+We detected a bigger round of such abuse in June 2017, again in May 2020.
+Targeted companies are usually in the areas of optics and electronics.

 Unfortunately, there is little RP Photonics can do to prevent such e-mails; note that these e-mails are not delivered by the server which processes legitimate RP Photonics mails, but by other servers somewhere in the world on which RP Photonics has no control whatsoever.
 The same happens to many other companies.
 Such practices will end only once it is established that each e-mail has to be verified with a digital signature or with an SPF record.